 Type Ia supernovae are white dwarf stars composed of carbon and oxygen which undergo a thermonuclear explosion, but the nature of the progenitor stars and the mechanism of the explosion is highly debated.

 Here we are exploring the double-degenerate channel in which we have two sub-Chandrashekar WDs, each with thin helium shells.
 During the accretion of He, it detonates on the surface of the primary and wraps around the white dwarf, colliding on the other side.
-This would lead to the second detonation of carbon, either on the edge or due to shock converge at the core, and thus leading to a Type Ia supernova event.
+This would lead to the second detonation of carbon, either on the edge or due to shock convergence at the core, and thus leads to a Type Ia supernova event.

 Copyright © All rights reserved | This website is made with template from Colorlib